spruenke/nboot/index.md

 ## Installing the Package

 Currently, there is no version available on CRAN.
 To download and install the Package, make sure you have the latest versions of R and Rtools.
 Install the package by using `devtools::install_github("spruenke/nboot")`.
+If you are using a windows machine, please make sure Rtools is installed: (https://cran.r-project.org/bin/windows/Rtools/history.html)

 ## Template content